 This course is recommended for any student intending to pursue a business career.
 It presents current accounting principles and terminology and develops an understanding of processing financial data.
 At the end of the year, the student will be able to complete an entire accounting cycle, using accounts payable and receivable, and complete financial statements.
 Projects are done on computers, incorporating accounting principles.

-Students will learn and experience college-level use of the Microsoft Office Suite.
+In this course, students will experience Microsoft Office Suite, Google Suite and will explore the importance of Internet safety.
 Students will create documents formatted for term papers using proper MLA (Modern Language Association) style, produce web-based documents, investigate styles associated with business production, and assemble documents involving the integration of different formatted files.
-Students will learn the advanced features of MS Word allowing them to productively prepare assignments for their Marian classes and future college courses.
+Students will learn the advanced features of MS Word and Google Suite, allowing them to efficiently and professionally prepare assignments for their Marian classes and future college courses.

-Students will produce documents and presentation material using Microsoft Office Suite.
+In this course, students will produce documents and presentation material using Microsoft Office Suite, Google Suite and Internet safety.
 Using Excel, they will create and evaluate worksheets learning financial and math data display solutions.
 PowerPoint will be used to create and conduct business oriented material and presentations.
 Students will also learn how to create web pages, produce graphical representations of data and use advanced features in Microsoft Office Excel and PowerPoint.